 Most of the original Doge’s Palace was built in the 14th and 15th Century.
 The prisons that are linked to the Palace by the Bridge of Sighs were built second half of the 1600s.

 The decoration and various building materials used within the courtyard inside the Palace are simply stunning.
 There’s so much to see and look at within the square.
 My favourite was the grand staircase with the huge statues at the top.

-On this level there are a few small rooms to explore.
+On this level, there are a few small rooms to explore.
 We were a bit concerned that was about it for our visit as aside from the stunning courtyard and a few small rooms we couldn’t see where else to go.
 But there was so much more awaiting us.
 I was even questioning what I’d remembered seeing before.
-Basically you have to find the staircase up for the rest of your visit.
+Basically, you have to find the staircase up for the rest of your visit.

-After finding the staircase up we were met with the most stunning interior staircase with beautifully paintings on the ceiling.
+After finding the staircase up we were met with the most stunning interior staircase with beautiful paintings on the ceiling.
 This was very popular with the photographers.
 We were quite glad we were one of the first people up as it was already getting quite busy.